ziaArzoo/FileTracker/README.md

-# FileTracker
+# Excelerator

-**FileTracker** is a lightweight C# console application designed to merge two CSV files and generate a unified output.
+**Excelerator** is a lightweight C# console application designed to merge two CSV files and generate a unified output.
 It features error handling, retry mechanisms, and customizable output location management.

 ## 🚀 Features